-The first sum term in Eq.(\ref{action fluc}) comes from the order exchanging between the creation and annihilation field during the transformation into Nambu space \cite{pathIM}.
-And the $4\times 4$ matrix $\mathbf G^{-1}$ gives the interacting inverse Green's function
+The first summation in Eq. (\ref{action fluc}) comes from the order exchange between the creation and annihilation fields during the transformation into Nambu space \cite{pathIM}.
+And the $4\times 4$ matrix $\mathbf G^{-1}$ gives the inverse Green's function